 When you understand that you are worthy right now, you make it much easier to become the best you possible, to pursue your purpose, and to treat yourself and others with kindness, compassion and respect.

 And when you understand that you are worthy right now, it enables you to love yourself in a moral, healthy, and mature way.
 This is one of the greatest gifts you can give yourself.

 That’s what this series of posts is about: Learning to love our self by learning to recognize our own worth.
 Let me tell you a little bit about myself and why I wrote this series.

 One of the most important lessons I have learned in the last decade is how to recognize my own worth and to love myself.
 I didn’t realize it at that time, but for many years earlier in my life, I unconsciously struggled to love and accept myself.

 Because of this, I constantly tried to prove my worth to the people around me so that I would feel worthy and lovable.
-As a result, I often got stuck in patterns of self-hate.
+As a result, I often got stuck in patterns of perfectionism and self-hate.

 When Self-Hate Surfaces